Mohannadcse/DepsRAG/README.md

 <summary> <b>Click to expand</b></summary>

 - **May 2024:**
-  - Added integration with [OSV](https://osv.dev/) vulnerability database to search for vulnerabilities
+  - Adding integration with [OSV](https://osv.dev/) vulnerability database to search for vulnerabilities

 - **April 2024:**
    - Supporting the construction of dependency graph for Go, Cargo, and NPM.

 - **March 2024:**
    - Supporting Chainlit to run DependencyRAG via UI

+- **Feb 2024:**
+   - Adding tool to visualize the dependency graph

 </details>